 Mountain grasslands, mountains

-As Ethiopia’s agriculture expands, competition for grazing areas is increasing between geladas and domestic livestock.
+As Ethiopia’s agriculture expands, competition for grazing areas is increasing between the monkeys and domestic livestock.
 Geladas are the ones losing ground, being pushed to less productive mountain slopes.
 Deforestation and soil erosion are also seriously harming their food supply.

 Humans also take a toll on the gelada population, shooting these monkeys when they are perceived as crop pests, or sometimes capturing them for use as lab animals.
-Additionally, indigenous peoples use their manes in traditional coming-of-age ceremonies.
+Historic records indicate their capes used to be made into fur hats for tourists though that practice is now banned, and additionally, indigenous peoples use their manes in traditional coming-of-age ceremonies.

 African Wildlife Foundation is working to establish new mechanisms for ensuring local communities’ livelihoods.
 Our Simien Mountains Cultural Tourism project is improving infrastructure and accommodations in and around the national park.
 Increased revenue from community-owned and operated tourism will reduce dependence on subsistence farming.